What are your deadlines for Graduate applications?

 - Flexible course of study that can be applied to a variety of future careers or academic programs.
 Through one-on-one advising, you will be able to design a course of study that is appropriate for your specific career goals.

-- Unlike many forensic science programs with a basis in criminal justice, SU’s M.S. in Forensic Science is based in Chemistry and places a strong emphasis on the study of science for forensic applications.
+- Unlike many forensic science programs with a basis in criminal justice, Syracuse University’s M.S. in Forensic Science is based in Chemistry and places a strong emphasis on the study of science for forensic applications.

 Is there an Online Program?